lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>Furthermore, Bill O’Brien and Jim Montgomery—two members of the GCOWE steering committee—pointed out that this new form of “ad hoc-ery” supported, not contradicted, the steering committee’s action because it validated the committee’s rationale that it was free to yield the AD 2000 movement as something the Holy Spirit would forward in His own way.</p>

-<p>The AD 2000 Global Service Office<br>
+<h3>The AD 2000 Global Service Office</h3>
-In the weeks since GCOWE 2000, the Global Service Office has taken its initial steps.
+<p>In the weeks since GCOWE 2000, the Global Service Office has taken its initial steps.
 A working committee—consisting of former GCOWE program committee members—is in place, a larger advisory committee has begun to take shape, and plans are in motion for a separate editorial committee for an AD 2000 Monitor newsletter.</p>

 <p>Gary has stated his intention to primarily network with agencies with AD 2000 plans, mission associations, media ministries, and foundations.
 He is now completing work on the GCOWE 2000 compendium, due to appear in early April.
 The compendium will contain not only edited transcripts of GCOWE 2000 addresses but also Gary’s first-person account of the progression of events before, during, and after the consultation.
 Evaluating the Consultation</p>

 <p>So how to evaluate GCOWE 2000?
 Did it fulfill expectations?
 For many, yes; for others, no. The meeting of the century?
 It’s still too early to say.</p>

 <p>The consultation was hastily organized, and participants received reference materials too late to properly digest and act upon them.
 The 72 hours of the event were filled with more agendas and expectations than they could reasonably contain.
 Diversity brought breadth of perspective, but also reduced many decisions to the level of the least common denominator.
-Rigorous peer review and development of a collective, roll-up-the-sleeves action plan—eagerly anticipated before the consultation—gave way to a cordial but relatively indiscriminate affirmation of one another and an agreement to keep talking.
+Rigorous peer review and development of a collective, roll-up-the-sleeves action plan—eagerly anticipated before the consultation—gave way to a cordial but relatively indiscriminate affirmation of one another and an agreement to keep talking.</p>

-Comparisons to 1888</p>
+<h3>Comparisons to 1888</h3>

 <p>Ironically, while frequently citing Todd Johnson’s Countdown to 1900 as a key reference tool, leaders and participants at GCOWE 2000 nevertheless repeated some of the same shortcomings the book chronicles.
 Following GCOWE 2000, Johnson, himself a participant at the consultation and a member of the task force behind the formation of the big-picture plan, lamented the consultation’s lack of a “sense of urgency.”</p>